Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![List of developer environments](../Media/Dev11.png)

 ### Task 7: Switch between environments with the Power Platform CLI

+In this task, you will use the Power Platform CLI to view available environments and switch the active context to the Dev environment.
+This allows you to run CLI commands against the correct environment throughout the lab.

 1. In the terminal, type the following command and then press **Enter**: